wmhall/homework10/README.md

 # Homework 10

 This is my homework 10.
-It is an automated workflow that takes that uses the `rarxiv` and `gender` packages from rOpenSci to find all of the journal articles submitted to [arxiv](http://arxiv.org/) in the last week and tell you the gender breakdown of the authors of the papers (i.e. how many male and female authors).
-Futhermore, it uses the `rvest` package to scrap the [arxiv](http://arxiv.org/) website for the bibligographic information for each journal article.
+It is an automated workflow that uses the `rarxiv` and `gender` packages from rOpenSci to find all of the journal articles submitted to [arxiv](http://arxiv.org/) in the last week and tell you the gender breakdown of the authors of the papers (i.e. how many male and female authors).
+Futhermore, it uses the `rvest` package to scrape the [arxiv](http://arxiv.org/) website for the bibligographic information for each journal article.

 This workflow produces two plots: